- Student Registration

 - Utility Bill

 - Check Stub

-How does a student apply for a work permit, given social distancing requirements?
+How does a student apply for a work permit?

 Note: A list of required documentation is found on the Pennsylvania Child Labor Law section of PDE's website.
-Please be aware that all required documentation must still be submitted and reviewed; the temporary change relates only to the format in which those documents may be submitted to, and accepted by, the school district.
+Please be aware that all required documentation must still be submitted and reviewed.

 SUSQUEHANNA TOWNSHIP SCHOOL DISTRICT Harrisburg, Pennsylvania 17109